MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/healthcare/messaging-policies-hc.md

 ## Read receipts

-Having message read receipts are an important feature in Healthcare organizations because
+Having message read receipts are an important feature in Healthcare organizations since it lets users sending urgent messages know their message was read.

 ## Priority Messaging